ukuleletrip/sosclient/README.md

 ### shell mode

-To use shell mode of it, run ogcsos_shell.py with token option.
+To use shell mode of it, run ogcsos_shell.py with --token option.
 At first the script executes GetCapabilities, so it takes a while.
 After that you will see SOS shell prompt 'SOS: ' and you can execute some commands.